Whim Syndrome (WHIM)

 Optional Species | Mice, Zebrafish, Non-Human Primates (Rhesus Macaques), Others |

-With complete animal species resources, we can meet your diversified preclinical research including drug safety evaluation and pharmacokinetic analysis.
+We possess complete animal species resources that allow us to deliver diversified preclinical research services like drug safety evaluation and pharmacokinetic analysis.
 If you are interested in our services, please feel free to contact us for more details and quotation information for related services.

 References